-An official can suspend play for retrieving an errant ball, re-setting the timing devices, delay-of-game warning, inadvertent whistle or any other unusual circumstance.
+An official can suspend play for retrieving an errant ball, re-setting the timing devices, delay-of-game warning, inadvertent whistle, a seriously-injured player or any other unusual circumstance.
 During such a suspension, neither team is permitted to substitute and the defensive team may not be granted a timeout.
-Play shall be resumed at the point of interruption.
+Play shall be resumed at the point of interruption